Mobile application Testing methods

 - Experitest

-Select a mobile device by attributes like make, model, and OS version, etc. In automation testing, we set the DesiredCapabilites object with these attributes of the target mobile device.
+Select a mobile device by attributes like make, model, OS version, etc. In automation testing, we set the DesiredCapabilites object with these attributes of the target mobile device.
 Upload your mobile application to the device and start testing.

 Advantages of Real devices

-Test accuracy: Tests performed on real devices are accurate and mimic the exact user behavior of using the application.
+Test accuracy: Tests performed on real devices are accurate and mimic the application’s exact user behavior.
 User acceptance tests are usually performed using real devices and not on simulators.
+The downside is that you must purchase the device or acquire a cloud account with real device support.

 Testing on Simulators/Emulators.